Quantum-Si/qsi-pulse-reader/README.md

 - **Rust & Cargo:** Install from [rustup.rs](https://rustup.rs).
 - **Python Extension:**
-  - A compatible Python version with development headers is required.
+  - Python 3.10 through 3.14 with development headers.
   - [PyO3](https://github.com/PyO3/pyo3) is used for the Python bindings.
 - **R Extension:**
   - R and the R development headers.